Essential Digital Skills - Entry 3

 To develop basic computer skills and enable you to use online searches and shopping sites as well as government sites for public services.
 It includes learning how to create, edit and save different types of files such as documents, images and videos.

-This course is suitable for people with very basic computer knowledge or those who have completed a basic IT course such as Digital & Computers Skills - Beginners.
+This course is suitable for people with very basic computer knowledge or those who have completed a basic IT course such as Stepping Stones or Basic Digital Skills for Absolute Beginners.
 You will further enhance your digital and computer skills, confidence and gain a qualification.

 The course standards are as follows -